mikesizz/objktiv-alpha/README.md

-# OBJKTIV
-🌮 Tezos 🌮 NFT Viewer - Alpha
+# OBJKTIV: 🌮 Tezos 🌮 NFT Viewer
 ⚠️ Heads Up!
 This is an early release, alpha version.
 As such, this dApp is not fully bug tested. ⚠️

 ## About